selfawarestudio/martha/README.md

 Check if element or array of elements contain the provided classname.
 Returns a boolean.

+`attr(el, name[, value])`

+Get attribute by passing el and attribute name.
+With a 3rd argument, set and remove attributes (falsy values remove, true boolean sets to empty string).
+Always returns the attribute value being retrieved, set, or removed.

+`prop(el, name[, value])`

+Get custom property value by passing el and property name.
+With a 3rd argument, you can set properties.
+Always returns the property value being retrieved or set.

 `each(array, callback)`

 Iterate over each item in an array like `forEach`